-1.9 The requirement to undertake HRA of development plans was confirmed by the amendments to the Habitats

-1 The Conservation (Natural Habitats, &c.)
-(Amendment) Regulations 2007 (2007) SI No. 2007/1843.
-TSO (The Stationery Office), London.
-Regulations published for England and Wales in 2007; the currently applicable version is the Habitats Regulations 2017, as amended.
+1.11 The requirement to undertake HRA of development plans was confirmed by the amendments to the Habitats Regulations published for England and Wales in 2007; the currently applicable version is the Habitats Regulations 2017, as amended.
 When preparing the development plans, Bassetlaw District Council is therefore required by law to carry out an HRA.
 The Council can commission consultants to undertake HRA work on its behalf and this (the work documented in this report) is then reported to and considered by Bassetlaw District Council as the 'competent authority'.
 The Council will consider this work and would usually only progress a Plan if it considers that the Plan will not adversely affect the integrity of any 'European site', as defined below.
 The requirement for authorities to comply with the Habitats Regulations when preparing a Plan is also noted in the Government's online Planning Practice Guidance (PPG).

-1.10 HRA refers to the assessment of the potential effects of a development plan on one or more sites afforded the highest level of protection in the UK: SPAs and SACs.
+1.12 HRA refers to the assessment of the potential effects of a development plan on one or more sites afforded the highest level of protection in the UK: SPAs and SACs.
 These were classified under European Union (EU) legislation but, since 1st January 2021, are protected in the UK by the Habitats Regulations 2017 (as amended).
 Although the EU Directives from which the UK's Habitats Regulations originally derived are no longer binding, the Regulations still make reference to the lists of habitats and species that the sites were designated for, which are listed in annexes to the EU Directives: